keyneston/pdf-extract/README.md

 # Limitations and Warnings

-1. Currently exports everything as a PNG.
+1. Currently exports everything as a PNG, in order to maintain image alpha
 2. No guarantees this runs on anyone else computer
-3. No guarantees this doesn't leak memory like a beast.
+3. No guarantees this doesn't leak memory like a beast

 # Use